verlok/blog-11ty/content/blog/jake-archibald-in-the-loop-jsconf-asia-talk-transposed/index.md

 ---
 title: "Jake Archibald's talk \"In the loop\", transposed"
-description: Jake Archibald's talk "In the loop" is still one of the best sources of information about the event loop and about how it processes tasks in the browser.
-Understand how the event loop works is important to make sure we don't hinder websites reactivity.
-Since I didn't find anything as comprehensible as that in a blog post format, I'm transposing his talk into this blog post.
+description: Jake Archibald's talk "In the loop" is still one of the best sources of information on how browsers process tasks and are able to respond to user input.
+As I didn't find anything as comprehensible as that in text format, I transposed his talk into this blog post.
 date: 2024-02-17
 tags:
   - web performance
   - interaction to next paint
 ---

-[Jake Archibald](https://jakearchibald.com/)'s talk "In the loop" (JS Conf Asia) is still one of the best sources of information about the event loop and about how it processes tasks in the browser.
-Understand how the event loop works is important to make sure we don't hinder websites reactivity.

-Since I didn't find anything as comprehensible as that in a blog post format, I'm transposing his talk into this blog post.
-Find the video at the end of the post.
+[Jake Archibald](https://jakearchibald.com/)'s talk "In the loop" (JS Conf Asia) is still one of the best sources of information on how browsers process tasks and are able to respond to user input.
+As I didn't find anything as comprehensible as that in text format, I transposed his talk into this blog post.
+Find the video at the end.

 ## Main thread and deterministic order